Evaluation of tumor tissue to identify patients at high risk for having Lynch syndrome, also known as hereditary nonpolyposis colorectal cancer

 The finding of tumor microsatellite instability does not distinguish between somatic and germline alterations.

 Test results should be interpreted in the context of clinical findings, family history, and other laboratory data.
-Errors in our interpretation of results may occur if information given to us is inaccurate or incomplete.
+Errors in the interpretation of results may occur if requested information is inaccurate or incomplete.

 A total of 100 accuracy samples were run retrospectively during verification; 55/100 samples were colorectal, 41/100 were endometrial, and the remaining 4/100 were other tumor types.
 The overall concordance between the Idylla and Promega results was 98/100 (98%).
 Seventy-nine of 100 samples were microsatellite stable (MSS) by Promega and 77 (97%) had concordant MSS results by Idylla.
 Twenty-one of 100 samples were microsatellite instability-high (MSI-H) by Promega and 21 (100%) had concordant MSI-H results by Idylla.